 Ivies living indoors prefer cooler nights, often below 60 degrees Fahrenheit.
 Many species overwinter outside in pots and will grow back from their stems.
 During hot summer days, mist them frequently to keep them happy.

 This vigorous plant requires only a little feeding.
 During the growing season, feed with controlled-release fertilizer or biweekly with weak liquid fertilizer.
 Over-fertilizing proves more harmful than not providing enough fertilizer.

 Ivy plants grow vigorously.
 Therefore, repot small ivy plants into fresh potting soil every year.
 Older plants may need repotting every year or every other year.
 Even if the plant does not need a larger pot, consider repotting with fresh soil into the same pot.
 Often, this helps refresh and rejuvenate a plant that seems old and tired.

 Propagating English Ivy

-Alternatively you might take the cuttings and plant directly in the potting mix.
+Alternatively, you might take the cuttings and plant them directly in the potting mix.
 Often, English Ivy will self-root this way.
 You can then carefully dig up the small plants and repot where you want them to grow.

 Varieties of English Ivy